Last Updated on June 24, 2023 by Rebecca Lake

-Pasta is a great addition to the cheapest groceries list because it doesn’t cost a lot of money and you can use it to make lots of cheap meals.
+Pasta is a great addition to the cheapest groceries list because it doesn’t cost a lot of money and you can use it to make lots of frugal meals.

 I stock up on pasta at Walmart because I can get four 16-ounces packages in a box for $1, which is an affordable price.

 You can make endless budget dinners just by adding different combinations of olive oil, butter, sauce, veggies, meats and cheeses.